 - Gross floor area is to be calculated to include external and internal walls which make the footprint of the building(s) on the site at each level above mean natural ground level at any point. - Structures not defined as a building in the R-Codes such as boundary fences, pergolas and swimming pools can be excluded from the plot ratio calculation. - Basements defined as a non-habitable portion of a building contained entirely underground, and below the ground floor of a house can be excluded from the plot ratio calculation.
 For a habitable or non-habitable portion of a basement to be excluded the basement floor level must be below the mean natural ground level, and the underside of the slab above be below the natural ground level as defined in the R-Codes. - Stairwells, lifts and voids are to be solely calculated at the lowest (other than a basement) level. - A deduction of up to 50m or 5% of the lot area (whichever is the lesser) can be granted for garages and carports.
-Garages deduction can be applied in addition to any basement exclusion. - A deduction of up to 50m2 or 5% of the lot area (whichever is the lesser) can be granted for roofed structures unenclosed on at least two sides including verandas, balconies, patios and porches as defined by the R-Codes.
+Garages deduction can be applied in addition to any basement exclusion. - A deduction of up to 50m or 5% of the lot area (whichever is the lesser) can be granted for roofed structures unenclosed on at least two sides including verandas, balconies, patios and porches as defined by the R-Codes.

-A deduction of up to 10m2 can be granted for dedicated storerooms with a minimum floor area of 4m2 and minimum 1.5m dimensions.
-Built-in furniture and internal storage located in areas such as kitchens, laundries, bathrooms and bedrooms, or spaces that are naturally lit cannot be deducted.
+- A deduction of up to 10m can be granted for storerooms and dedicated storage areas within garages provided they that are not naturally lit and have a minimum floor area of 4m and minimum 1.5m dimensions. - Built-in furniture and internal storage located in areas such as kitchens, laundries, bathrooms and bedrooms, wall cavities for services, dumb waiters, laundry chutes or the like cannot be deducted.